incognitoCodes/AI-ML-solution-services-workshop/4-personalized-recommendation/README.md

 # Building your own recommender
-This tutorial walks you through building your own recommender.
+This tutorial walks you through building your own recommendation engine.
-You will see how you can create resources in Amazon Personalize that generate recommendations, just like the Magic Movie Machine!

 ## Tutorial overview
 Completing this tutorial involes the following steps:

-1. Click on Personalize in the AWS console followed by "Getting started".
-Next, click on "Experience the magic" and follow along
-2. Run the `Building_item_Recommender.ipynb` notebook on AWS Sagemaker notebook.
+- Run the `Building_item_Recommender.ipynb` notebook on AWS Sagemaker notebook.

 ## Resources